ehrbase/documentation/source/09_flat/01_data_types/index.rst

 -------
 (see also https://specifications.openehr.org/releases/RM/latest/data_structures.html#_element_class)

-.. note:: In teh flat Formate there is no difference between ELEMENT and is value.
+.. note:: Using FLAT format there is no difference between an ELEMENT and its value.

 .. code-block:: javascript